enjoystar/autonomous-mlops/README.md

 # MLOps Agentic AI System

+## 🚀 Overview

 **Problem Statement:** Autonomous MLOps system that detects, investigates, and responds to data drift without human intervention, reducing response time from hours to minutes while maintaining safety and compliance standards.

+Details
+This project presents an advanced MLOps system designed to autonomously detect and respond to data and model drift in a customer churn prediction pipeline.
+Leveraging a multi-agent AI architecture built with the Google Agent Development Kit (ADK), the system intelligently analyzes drift events, formulates strategic responses, and orchestrates automated actions, minimizing manual intervention.

+It showcases a robust, event-driven design, emphasizing observability, traceability, and intelligent decision-making in a real-world machine learning context.

 ## 🗺️ High-Level Architecture